Massachusetts Comprehensive Assessment System: Contents

 The MCAS test is accessible via a login (usually iTester, formerly TestNav).
 The test is centered around a subject (English, Mathematics, and so on).
-However, the test itself and the questions the student will receive will vary depending on the student's academic performance.
-This way, students will have a test that is suited to fit their capability, and will (hypothetically) result in a score that is true to the student in question.
-However, the way the tests are distributed is still fairly questionable, as two students who are performing on the same academic level can still receive completely different tests.
-The most likely reasoning is because of different students having different strengths and weaknesses, but there could be another reason why most students will be distributed a personalized test.
-The process that administrators use to assign tests is still unknown.

 The test itself will contain a set amount of questions, and will have different resources provided within the test, depending on the subject.
 In an English standardized test, there will usually be multiple passages, and a few open response questions.
 There is also an answer eliminator for multiple-choice questions.
 In a mathematics-based test, there may be a calculator section where a digital calculator is provided to help determine the answer to a question in the section, such as a conversion.
 A ruler/protractor is usually provided for measuring.
 All tests should contain a notepad, where students can type.
 However, the notes may vanish when switching to another question, which is an inconvenience that has not been fixed.
 A bookmark tool is also available in the tests, which allows you to move on from the question, and come back to it later.

 In the early 2020s, a new version of the science-based test replaced the existing ones.
 The newer models of these science tests are interactive, and have significantly more depth than any of the other tests.
 Students taking the modern science MCAS test will be put into a scenario with a question centered around said situation.
 By following instructions, students can find the solution to the questions with time.
 Some questions are still simply about reading a question/analyzing an image, and answering the question(s) that follow.